gurjindersinghkhalsa/JavaScriptBasics/README.md

 var a;
 console.log(a); // undefined

+initializations are not hoisted
+// program to display value
+console.log(a); // undefined
+var a = 5;

 --When var is used in a loop, the value of that variable changes.
 For example, var a = 2;
 for(var a = 0; a < 3; a++) {